-Zoe is a woman who has a hard time letting anyone into her life.
-She has a habit of pushing people away whenever they get close.
-She wants to have a baby but because she has no man in her life, she decides to be artificially inseminated.
-Shortly after having the procedure she meets a guy named Stan, and she feels a spark.
-When she tells him about her pregnancy, she thinks he'll bail but he sticks with her.Written by
+Zoe has always had difficulty letting anyone into her life; she has a habit of pushing people away whenever they get close.
+Now she wants to have a baby but has no man in her life, so she decides to be artificially inseminated.
+Shortly after having the procedure, she meets a guy called Stan and feels a spark.
+When she tells him about her pregnancy she thinks he will bail, but he stays.Written by

 32 of 54 people found this review helpful.

 Was this review helpful to you?